 31. Hospital Retained Authority: Hospital Retained Authority: The Hospital retains direct, independent authority over the appointment and/or dismissal, in its sole discretion, of the facility's management level employees (including but not limited to, the Facility/Service Administrator/Director, the Medical Director, the Director of Nursing, the Chief Executive Officer, the Chief Financial Officer and the Chief Operating Officer) and all licensed or certified health care staff.
 The Hospital retains the right to adopt and approve, at its sole discretion, the facility's operating and capital budgets.
-The Hospital retains independent control over and physical possession of the facility's operating policies and procedures.
-The Hospital retains independent control over and physical possession of the facility's operating policies and procedures.
+The Hospital retains independent control over and physical possession of the facility's books and records.
+The Hospital retains independent control over and physical possession of the facility's delivery of health care services.
 The Hospital retains full authority and responsibility for, and control over, the operations and management of the facility.
-The Hospital retains the right adupt, approve and enforce, in its sole discretion, policies affecting the facility's delivery of health care services.
-The Hospital retains the right to independently adopt, approve and enforce, at its sole discretion, the disposition of assets and authority to incur debts.
-The Hospital retains the right to approve, at its oble discretion, contracts for administrative services, management and/or clinical services.
+The Hospital retains the right to independently adopt, approve and enforce, in its sole discretion, policies affecting the facility's delivery of health care services.
+The Hospital retains the right to independently adopt, approve and enforce, in its sole discretion, policies affecting the facility's delivery of health care services.
 The Hospital retains the right to approve, at its sole discretion, any facility debt.
+The Hospital retains the right to approve, at its sole discretion, and radic services.
 The Hospital retains the right to approve, at its sole discretion, settlements of administrative proceeding or litigation to which the facility is a party.
 No powers specifically reserved to the Hospital may be delegated to, or shared by, the Contractor or any other person.
 In addition, if there is any disagreement between the parties to this Agreement regarding control between the Hospital and the Contractor, the terms of this Section shall control.